MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 1. Now, let's make a code change.
 Select **Privacy.cshtml.cs**.
 Next, clean up the `using` directives at the top of the file by using the following shortcut:

-   Mouseover or select any of the greyed out `using` directives.
+   Mouseover or select a greyed out `using` directives.
 A [Quick Actions](../../ide/quick-actions.md) light bulb will appear just below the caret or in the left margin.
 Select the light bulb, and then select **Remove unnecessary usings**.

    ![Screenshot shows the Privacy . c s h t m l file in the Visual Studio code editor with the Quick Actions tooltip exposed for a greyed out using directive.](media/vs-2019/csharp-aspnet-remove-unnecessary-usings.png)